ykharitonova/s25-cs9/_lab/lab00.md

 assert alternate_case("9.95") == "9.95"

 def get_counts(text):
+    ''' Character frequency analysis is crucial in cryptography and for detecting encoding anomalies in suspicious files or communications.

-    ''' This function takes a string parameter (text) and returns a dictionary type where each key in the dictionary is a unique upper-case character in `text` and its associated value is the number of occurrences of the unique character in text.
+	This function takes a string parameter (text) and returns a dictionary type where each key in the dictionary is a unique upper-case character in `text` and its associated value is the number of occurrences of the unique character in text.
 Note that the unique characters should be case